boisgera/leap/Don't panic!.md

 backtrace:
 ```

+> [!TIP]
-> [!TIP] The use of the exclamation mark `!` indicates here that the function
+> The use of the exclamation mark `!` indicates here that the function will
-> will panic in case of an error.
+> panic in case of an error.
 This is a convention that is frequently used
 > in the standard library and something we should mimic.
-So ro begin with
+So to begin with
 > we should rename our previous functions `pred` and `kthxbye` to
 > `pred!` and `kthxbye!` respectively:
 >